InfinityG/myvinos-integration-api/README.md

 - Uri: ```/admin/orders```
 - Method: POST
 - Headers:
-    - Authorization: [token] __REQUIRED__
+    - Authorization: [token] __required__

-The logged in user must be an admin user.
+The authorization token must be of an admin user.
 The product in the product list must be a VINOS top-up product.

 __Sample request:__